Norway women's national football team: Euro 2022

-In their Euro 2022 group stage match against England, the host country of the competition and eventual champions, on 11 July 2022, the team suffered their biggest defeat, losing 8–0.
-Norway was eliminated after the first round, as in 2017, after losing the final Group A match against Austria (0–1), having won only one match, in the opening match against Northern Ireland (4–1).
+In their Euro 2022 group stage match against England, the host country of the competition and eventual champions, on 11 July, Norway lost 8–0.
+Norway was eliminated after the first round after losing the final Group A match against Austria (0–1), having won only one match, in the opening match against Northern Ireland (4–1).

 2023 World Cup

-The 2023 World Cup is also a difficult one for Norway, who initially took a scare by being provisionally bottom of their group after 2 matchdays, following a surprise defeat by hosts New Zealand, who had never before won a match in a World Cup finals (0–1) despite a late penalty miss by New Zealand, followed by a goalless draw with Switzerland (0–0).
-Norway, who failed to score in their first two matches, managed to qualify by finishing 2nd in their group thanks to a comprehensive 6–0 victory over the Philippines, who were new to the competition, beating New Zealand on overall goal difference, who also had 4 points.
-As in 2015, the Scandinavians were eliminated in the Round of 16 by Japan (1–3).
+In the 2023 World Cup group stage, Norwegian team were defeated by hosts New Zealand (0–1) and reached a draw with Switzerland (0–0).
+Norway managed to qualify by finishing second in their group thanks to 6–0 victory over the Philippines, who were new to the competition, beating New Zealand on overall goal difference, who also had 4 points.
+Norway was eliminated in the Round of 16 by Japan (1–3).